raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 --- task ---

-MicroPython adds hardware-specific modules such as 'machine' that you can use to program the Raspberry Pi Pico.
+MicroPython adds hardware-specific modules such as `machine` that you can use to program the Raspberry Pi Pico.

-You're going to create a 'machine.Pin' object corresponding to the onboard LED which can be accessed using GPIO Pin 25.
+You're going to create a `machine.Pin` object corresponding to the onboard LED which can be accessed using GPIO Pin 25.

 Setting the value of the led to `1` turns it on.